ecohealthalliance/tater/packages/views/README.md

-# mantle:views
+# tater:views

-This package defines all views in mantle.
+This package defines all views in tater.